frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 We have to try and repeat that in the depths of our heart, even though we might be passing through a great physical or moral difficulty that possibly seems to have no solution.

 A lady approached the Regional Vicar of Opus Dei in Argentina one day to thank him for having given her a prayer card to St. Josemaría.
-He didn\'t remember that occasion; he didn\'t remember this lady.
+He didn't remember that occasion; he didn't remember this lady.

 But she said, "Yes, a couple of years ago, you saw me on the street and you gave me a prayer card.
 At that time my husband was about to divorce me, my children were going through a bad time, I was unemployed, my husband was unemployed.
 Everything was going wrong in my life and you gave me that prayer card and I prayed it, and now everything has come right."

 Very often God permits everything for our own good.
-He wants us to try to overcome the way that we may tend towards selfishness, or sadness, or mainly trivial objectives.
+He wants us to try to overcome the way that we may tend towards selfishness, or sadness, or merely trivial objectives.

-We\'re journeying straight towards Heaven.
-Everything has to become an instrument to bring us closer and enable us to arrive sooner.
+We're journeying straight towards heaven, and everything has to become an instrument to bring us closer and enable us to arrive sooner.
 Everything, even our weaknesses.

-We should frequently practice the virtue of hope in all that concerns the state of our own interior life, particularly when it seems that we\'re not advancing, that our defects are slow in disappearing, or that we constantly make the same mistakes.
+We should frequently practice the virtue of hope in all that concerns the state of our own interior life, particularly when it seems that we're not advancing, that our defects are slow in disappearing, or that we constantly make the same mistakes.

 We might tend to see sanctity as something very distant from us; perhaps just an illusion.

 We need to have in mind at those moments the teaching of St. John of the Cross, who says that the soul "who has the hope of heaven achieves all that is hoped for" (St. John of the Cross, *Poems,* VI).

 This virtue can be a great driving force in our life.
-It\'s the virtue of people who keep looking up.
-They don\'t look down, particularly in difficult moments.
+It's the virtue of people who keep looking up.
+They don't look down, particularly in difficult moments.
 They see the supernatural aspect of everything.

-There are people who don\'t receive divine goods because they don\'t have the hope of receiving them, because their outlook is too human, too narrow.
-They don\'t even glimpse the greatness of the goodness of God who gives us His help, even though we don\'t in the least deserve it.
+There are people who don't receive divine goods because they don't have the hope of receiving them, because their outlook is too human, too narrow.
+They don't even glimpse the greatness of the goodness of God who gives us His help, even though we don't in the least deserve it.

 St. John of the Cross says, "To win love's chase, I took my way, and full of hope began to fly.
-I soared aloft and soared so high, that in the end I had reached my prey" (*Idem*).
+I soared aloft and soared so high, that in the end I had reached my prey" (*ibid.*).

 Our hope should be in God alone.
 It should be all embracing, childlike as God wants it to be.
-Children don\'t just believe in their parents.
+Children don't just believe in their parents.
 They hope in them for everything that they need.

-When holiness---which is the final aim of our lives---seems far away, we shouldn\'t slacken in our struggle to come closer to God.
+When holiness---which is the final aim of our lives---seems far away, we shouldn't slacken in our struggle to come closer to God.
 We should try to have an ardent hope and to fulfil our duties, day by day, hour by hour.

 We have to try and put into practice the advice we received in spiritual direction and the resolutions from our examinations of conscience or our last day of recollection.